 Since 1997, Second Use and local affiliates of Habitat for Humanity have built a productive relationship based on shared values.
 Both Second Use and Habitat are propelled forward with the goal of helping the community build affordable housing.
 We work hard to stretch the material resources in our community.
-We help people exercise and strengthen their skills in home building and/or renovation.
+We both help people exercise and strengthen their skills in home building and/or renovation.
 Both organizations are fundamentally connected to community.
-On a business level, the relationship between Second Use and Habitat for Humanity of Seattle/King County makes sense too.
+The relationship between Second Use and Habitat for Humanity of Seattle/King County and Tacoma/Pierce County makes sense.

-For more information on Habitat for Humanity of Seattle/King County, please click here.
+For more information on Habitat for Humanity of Tacoma/Pierce County, please click here.